 One of the main water courses in the Sandstone Wonders is the picturesque Dawson River, which flows pretty much right through the whole shire, from Expedition National Park in the south-west to Baralaba in the north-west, before it joins the Fitzroy River further north.
 In the very north of the shire, the Dee and Don Rivers run across the region.
 There’s no shortage of great locations to drop in a line – whether it be a for a few hours, or a few days.

 Wild freshwater fishing is the key attraction – with key species to catch including yellowbelly, catfish, saratoga, fork tail catfish, barramundi, eel, spangled perch, sleepy cod, silver perch, banded grunter, and freshwater crayfish and red claw.
 Some spots have a catch and release policy, so please check in advance.

 7 Best Fishing Spots in the Sandstone Wonders:

 Here’s a list of the top spots to reel in a catch, with locations suitable for experienced fishing fanatics, and for beginners.

 Biloela – Callide Dam

 The Callide Dam, just 15km east of Biloela is an ideal spot to start for beginners.
 Here you can find saratoga, golden perch (yellowbelly), cod, barramundi, silver perch, and red claw – a type of crayfish which is a popular local delicacy.
 The dam also has excellent recreation facilities, BBQs, picnic area, boat ramps, and toilets.
-No camping facilities are available currently, but the new Callide Dam Retreat is due to open any day now (July 2017); offering powered sites and cabins.
+Lake Callide Retreat offers a kiosk, powered sites, cabins, a dump point and equipment for hire such as fishing rods and kayaks.